Become a Member!

 Sponsored by the Virginia Foundation for the Humanities

 Elementary, middle, and high school educators teaching in a public or private school environment are invited to apply.
 Space is limited to 20 teachers, and preference will be given to teachers currently teaching the American Civil War.
-To register use our online application form or contact the Museum's educational programs coordinator by phone at 855-649-1861 ext.
+To register use our online application form or contact the Museum's Interpretation and Programs Manager by phone at 804-649-1861 ext.
 121 or by email.
-Selection of applicants will begin on April 15 but registration will remain open until the Institute is filled.
+Selection of applicants will begin on April 1 but registration will remain open until the Institute is filled.
 Approved applicants will be notified and billed for the $110 registration fee.
-Upon receipt of payment, all Virginia participants will be issued stipend checks to offset the registration fee or to be used toward travel expenses.
+Upon receipt of payment, all Virginia participants will be issued stipend checks to offset the registration fee.

 The Museum of the Confederacy